Brich dem Hungrigen dein Brot, BWV 39: First movement

 The monumental first movement, a long and complex chorus initially superposed on an elaborate orchestral ritornello, exemplifies how Bach—"with perfect mastery"—combined the considerable range of compositional skills at his disposal in BWV 39.
 The broad structure of the movement is derived from that of the motet, with each separate portion of the Old Testament text (Isaiah 58:7–8) receiving a different musical treatment matching the text.
 In the 218 bars, there are three distinct sections corresponding to the three pronouncements of Isaiah.
 The first and last section are highly developed, with fugal episodes; whereas the intermediate section is a short bridge between the two.
 Although simpler in form than the first and third sections, it combines musical features from both.
-The complex form of the first movement reflects the Old Testament text, which Dürr & Jones (2006) describes as long and "multifaceted".
+The complex form of the first movement reflects the Old Testament text, which Dürr describes as long and "multifaceted".
 The structure of the movement can be summarised as follows: